Rank Optimization for MIMO Channel with RIS: Simulation and Measurement: Optimization Method

 By incorporating RIS as a component of the MIMO channel, it is possible to optimize the configuration of the RIS $\pmb{\phi}$ to improve the effective rank of the MIMO channel $\mathbf{H}$, thus improving the orthogonality of the subchannels and overall system performance.
-Hence, the optimization goal can be written as

-We propose an efficient optimization method named MCA to optimize the phase configuration of the RIS, which is described as follows.
+Hence, the optimization goal can be written as We propose an efficient optimization method named MCA to optimize the phase configuration of the RIS.
+MCA is a codebook-based method, which selects superior configurations from the codebook and generates optimal configurations by cross-swapping parts of these superior configurations.
+The specific procedure of MCA is described as follows.